 - Black crappie – $1 per 3-4″ fish

 Nutrition for Crappies

 Crappie fish are an excellent source of healthy fats, protein, B vitamins and minerals.
 Both crappie fish contain the following:

 The following number of nutrients per four raw ounces of Crappie fish:

 Since crappies are difficult to locate in stores, I’ll consume either fish available to me for their nutrient content, taste and health benefits.

 Omega 3 Fatty Acids

-The omega-3 fatty acids contained in black and white crappie are heart healthy and help keep arteries healthy.
+The omega-3 fatty acids are heart healthy and help keep arteries healthy.
 The omega-3s may help with the following: